Vietnam.vn - Nền tảng quảng bá Việt Nam

 After years of little significant territorial change between the warring parties in Syria, this fighting "has the potential to be a game-changer," analysts say.

-Which group led the attack on Aleppo?
+Which group commanded the attack on Aleppo?

 In 2016, Russian-backed government forces besieged and launched a fierce assault on rebel groups in the city.
 Starving and besieged, the rebels surrendered in Aleppo that year.

-The Russian military's involvement was a turning point in the war, allowing President Assad's government to maintain basic stability in Syria for many years since then until the rebels suddenly attacked again, causing the war situation in the Middle East to risk spreading and becoming more complicated.
+The Russian military's involvement was a turning point in the war, allowing President Assad's government to maintain basic stability in Syria for many years until the rebels suddenly attacked again, causing the war situation in the Middle East to risk spreading and becoming more complicated.

 Ngoc Anh (according to TASS, AP, AJ)